Istanbul Photo Spots?

 Keep in mind that in many museums and mosques in Istanbul they don’t allow the use of tripods or flash because of security.

-Ulus Park is one of my favourite place in Istanbul and I like going there to take great panoramic shots.
-You have an amazing view of the Bosphorus from the hill and there is a small cafe in the park to drink a nice turkish wine or tea.
-The park located on one of the hills that faces the Bosphorus and the first bridge.
+Ulus Park is one of my favourite places in Istanbul and I like going there to take great panoramic shots.
+You have an amazing view of the Bosphorus from the hill and there is a small cafe in the park to drink a nice Turkish wine or tea.
+The park located on one of the hills that face the Bosphorus and the first bridge.
 See a video of Ulus Park below.

 Leave a comment below, if you know any other good photo spots in Istanbul.